 When you’re ready to buy a new home, one of the first things you have to do is take steps to get your financing in place.
 Mortgage approval is based in part on an automated underwriting process.
-Unless you plan to pay in cash, you need to secure a mortgage loan.
 It is beneficial to get a pre-approval letter from a mortgage lender before you even make an offer.
 Having your loan pre-approved can show a seller you are a serious buyer with adequate funds.
 You can also reduce the risk of the contract falling through.

 Lenders typically use one of two underwriting processes for mortgage loans: automated and manual.
 Understanding the basics of how these types of loan approval work can give you confidence when applying for your mortgage.
 You can also have a better idea of which lender to choose when you understand the underwriting process.